jordijoangimenez/Getting-Started/pages/5g-media-streaming/scope.md

 ## Feature: Data collection, reporting and exposure (TS 26.510)

-{: .referencetools }
-Go to the [5G Media Streaming Project](https://hub.5g-mag.com/Getting-Started/pages/5g-media-streaming/) and the [UE Data Collection, Reporting and Event Exposure Project](https://hub.5g-mag.com/Getting-Started/pages/ue-data-collection-reporting-exposure/)

-### Description

 The data collection, reporting and exposure feature enables the 5GMS System to log data relating to media streaming sessions and to expose this to subscribers in the form of Events.

-### Reference points and interactions (according to 3GPP TS 26.510)
+The following are the reference points and interactions according to 3GPP TS 26.510.

 Reference Point | Interactions | API Name | API
 --- | --- | --- | ---